Knowledge91/cv/cv.md

 ### About me

 I am Software Engineer by passion.
-During my 5+ of years of experience as a  professional developer I implemented a C++ fitting routine extracting model parameters from CERN data and a NLP chatbot using Python and Tensorflow.
-I can beat songs on Expert+ on Oculus BeatSaber.
+During my 5+ of years of experience as a professional web developer I led the technological infrastructure of three Startups and implemented a NLP chatbot using Python and Tensorflow.
+I have the ambition to grow into a full-time position at one of the FAANG companies.

 ### Professional Experience

 Present Mar 2020
-:   **Software Engineer**, Counter Abuse Technologies, *[Google](https://myaccount.google.com) Contractor*
+:   **Software Engineer**, Counter Abuse Technologies, *RMIT Group Supporting Google*

     - Implemented WebRTC video streaming frontend and FaceMesh Tensorflow model.
     - Implemented accessibility features.